josefs/meta-paper/paper.md

 particular, since every element is computed independently, it is very easy to parallelize writing such arrays to memory.

-Below are some examples for functions on pull arrays:
+Below are some examples for functions on Pull arrays:

 ~~~
 instance P.Functor (Pull sh) where